shabaz123/MP730624_tools/README.md

 ## ble-multimeter-app
 Used to provide remote access to the MP730624 multimeter display

-To use, click here --> [ble-multimeter-app](https://shabaz123.github.io/MP730624_tools/ble-multimeter-app/) and then hit the "Meter Sel." button to select your Bluetooth multimeter device.
+To use, click here --> [ble-multimeter-app](https://shabaz123.github.io/MP730624_tools/ble-multimeter-app/) and then hit the **Meter Sel.** button to select your Bluetooth multimeter device.

 To turn on Bluetooth on the multimeter, hold down the **Hz/Duty/Bluetooth** button that is next to the rotary dial, on the right side of the meter.